 Frequent trading of fund shares - As noted in the prospectus, certain redemptions may trigger a restriction under the fund's "frequent trading policy."
 Under this policy, systematic redemptions will not trigger a restriction and systematic purchases will not be prevented if the entity maintaining the shareholder account is able to identify the transaction as a systematic redemption or purchase.
 For purposes of this policy, systematic redemptions include, for example, regular periodic automatic redemptions and statement of intention escrow share redemptions.
-Systematic purchases include, for example, regular periodic automatic reinvestments of dividends and capital gain distributions.
+Systematic purchases include, for example, regular periodic automatic purchases and automatic reinvestments of dividends and capital gain distributions.
 Generally, purchases and redemptions will not be considered "systematic" unless the transaction is prescheduled for a specific date.

 Potentially abusive activity - American Funds Service Company will monitor for the types of activity that could potentially be harmful to the American Funds - for example, short-term trading activity in multiple funds.
 When identified, American Funds Service Company will request that the shareholder discontinue the activity.
-If the activity continues, American Funds Service Company will activity other than redemptions of fund shares.
+If the activity continues, American Funds Service Company will freeze the shareholder account to prevent all activity other than redemptions of fund shares.